 The Gentiles’ involvement with Tom Brennan should have raised numerous questions.
 Why, for example, weren’t they pressed about the obvious lies they told regarding Tom Brennan and the night of February 16/17?
-Denise at first lied about being Tom Brennan’s auditor; she lied about her relationship with Brennan; and she lied about her presence at the Brennan apartment.
+Denise at first lied about being Tom Brennan’s auditor; she lied about her relationship with Brennan, and she lied about her presence at the Brennan apartment.
 Jerry, too, at first lied about his wife’s presence that evening.
-Particularly troubling as well is the fact that my son’s laptop computer supposedly ended up in the hands of Jerry Gentile.
+Particularly troubling as well as the fact that my son’s laptop computer supposedly ended up in the hands of Jerry Gentile.
 Why wasn’t Kyle’s computer taken into custody by the police?

 My son Kyle deserved to have a fair and unbiased investigation.
 He deserved to have his day in court.
 Thanks to the defendants’ multitudinous lies—and thanks to the police report’s lies of omission—he got neither.

 Excerpts from the Deposition of Denise Miscavige Gentile

 Excerpt from the Deposition of Victoria Britton

 “Fool me Twice” Shame on the Justice System